galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > ### {% icon hands_on %} Hands-on: Identify the marker genes distinguishing cluster 0 from cluster 1 using Wilcoxon rank sum
 >
 > 1. **Inspect and manipulate** with scanpy {% icon tool %} with the following parameters:
->    - {% icon param-file %} *"Annotated data matrix"*: `3k PBMC with only HVG, after scaling, PCA, KNN graph, UMAP, clustering`
+>    - {% icon param-file %} *"Annotated data matrix"*: `3k PBMC with only HVG, after scaling, PCA, KNN graph, UMAP, clustering, marker genes with Wilcoxon test`
 >    - *"Method used for inspecting"*: `Rank genes for characterizing groups, using 'tl.rank_genes_groups'`
 >      - *"The key of the observations grouping to consider"*: `louvain`
 >      - *"Use 'raw' attribute of input if present"*: `Yes`